Lately I’ve been thinking about the word “practice”.

 It’s been rolling around in my mind and running under my thoughts.
 Meditation practice, artistic practice, piano practice, sports practice, therapy practice, work practice.
 Whatever.
 Both established practices many people do – yoga, tennis, active listening – and weird customized practices people invent – visualizing success, pretending to be a tree, or darning moth holes while listening to Amy Winehouse.

 I think practice, however strange or mundane a particular one may seem on the surface, is one of the keys to mental and emotional health.
 As such, I think our practices can support us to make positive change on the planet.
 I think any practice that we commit to with intelligence and heart will train many of the same skills that get trained in sitting meditation.
 And I think all practices, over time, teach us important things about ourselves and the world.

-The journalist in me has been flabbergasted by the inventiveness and range of people’s practices.
-I’ve begun collecting practice stories firsthand from people I meet.
+The journalist in me has been delighted by the inventiveness and range of people’s practices.
 For example:

 Mary, a writer.
-Mary has a practice of holding eye contact with animals, even – in her words – “a guinea pig I recently taxidermied, who died of natural causes.”
+Mary has a practice of holding eye contact with animals, even – in her words – “a guinea pig I recently taxidermied.”
 She explains: “The act of looking deeply into a face tells my nervous system that I’m not alone.
 In the purest, non-narrative way, it reminds me of the shared experience of being alive.”

 Or Richard, a limo driver.
 For hours on end, he drives.
 It’s a job, but also, it’s not a job.
 “I call it ‘windshield time'” he says.
 “No radio, no talking, just me and the road.”
 He needs this time, he says.
 “It gives me peace.”